szczyglis-dev/py-gpt/docs/source/intro.rst

 * Plugins support with built-in plugins like ``Files I/O``, ``Python interpreter``, ``Web search``, ``Google``, ``Facebook``, ``X/Twitter``, ``Slack``, ``Telegram``, ``GitHub``, ``MCP``, and many more.
 * MCP support.
 * Built-in MCP Connectors manager with catalog browsing and import from common Claude, Codex, OpenClaw, Cursor, VS Code, OpenCode, MCPorter, and generic JSON/TOML/YAML configurations.
+* Includes Chat with Agents, a multi-agent mode with Chat, Orchestrator, and Swarm workflows for direct agent interaction, controlled background delegation, or large parallel worker groups.
+* Supports project-specific ``AGENTS.md`` rules for the main agent in Chat with Agents.
+* Supports portable ``SKILL.md``-based Agent Skills, with GitHub/local import, an Explore catalog, per-profile enable/disable management, and on-demand use in Chat with Agents.
+* Built-in ``Python/OS`` tool with real-time Python / IPython execution.
 * Camera capture for real-time image analysis in Chat and other supported modes, controlled from the ``Audio / Video`` menu.
 * Image analysis via vision models.
 * Included support features for individuals with disabilities: customizable keyboard shortcuts, voice control, and translation of on-screen actions into audio via speech synthesis.